mrkct/experimental-os/README.md

 Change the variables to point to where your cross-compiler is.
 Before all run `source config.sh`, this is necessary or the build will fail.
 You need to run this every time you open a new terminal.
 Run `make build` to create a .bin you can run with qemu.
-Run `make run` to build and run qemu with that bin.
 Run `make build-iso` to create a .iso image.
 Requires having xorriso installed though.
+Run `make run-iso` to build and execute from the iso.
+This is necessary if we are using grub modules (and we are ) Run `make run` to build and run qemu with that bin.

+Note that to run using grub modules you will need to create an iso and run from that.
+Since we are using a ramdisk for now, running `make run` won't load the disk.
+Use `make run-iso` instead.

 If you need to add another source file to the codebase you can just edit the Makefile and add the path to the new source code to the CSOURCES variable.

+You will also need a fat 16 disk image that will act as a disk in ram.
+Create one and put it in `src/ramdisk/ramdisk.initrd`.
+It will be automatically included in the iso by make.

 ## Done stuff
 - Setups a GDT & IDT